-- c. how you orient new faculty members to assigned course(s); - d. how you provide opportunity for part-time and/or full-time faculty members to meet with others teaching the same courses. - e. how you provide guidance and assistance for new faculty members in text selection, testing, grading, and teaching methods.
+- b. how you orient new faculty members to assigned course(s); - c. how you provide opportunity for part-time and/or full-time faculty members to meet with others teaching the same courses. - d. how you provide guidance and assistance for new faculty members in text selection, testing, grading, and teaching methods.